ueberauth/guardian/README.md

 ### Phoenix

-Guardian has great integration with Phoenix.
-For Controllers, pipelines, sockets or your custom integration points `Guardian` has you covered.
+Guardian provides some integration with Phoenix out of the box.

-By default `Guardian` does not require Phoenix.
-If Phoenix is available `Guardian` will load helpers relevant.
+Not a lot is really needed but around sockets some helper functions have been provided to make things easier to work with.

-Please see the documentation for `Guardian.Phoenix.Socket`, `Guardian.Phoenix.Controller` and `Guardian.Phoenix.Channel`
+Please see the documentation for `Guardian.Phoenix.Socket` for more information.

 ## Permissions